Gl1tchs/Gl1tchs/README.md

 # Herzlich Willkommen!

-I am a CS student who is interested in such fields as computers, physics, mathematics, and graphics.
+I am a CS student who is interested computer graphics and it's applications such as game engines and simulations.

-**Contact Info:** berkeumtbiricik@gmail.com